 Getting rid of that Campfire Smell

 There’s something magical about campfires, but their lingering smell on clothes can be less than enchanting.
-In this comprehensive guide, we’ll share simple and effective methods to remove campfire odors from your clothing, so you can enjoy the memories without the lingering scent.
+In this comprehensive guide, we’ll share simple and effective methods to remove campfire odors from your clothing, so you can enjoy the outdoor memories without the lingering scent.
 Let’s dive in!

 What Does a Campfire Smell Like?